SoldiersPL/Programming-Game/README.md

 To run this project, either download the source code and compile it, or use the following link to download already compiled file.<br/>
 [Release](https://github.com/SoldiersPL/Programming-Game/releases/latest) <br/>
 Once you obtain compiled file, avoid putting it in protected location (like desktop), since anti-virus programs have tendencies to interrupt its work in there.
-Aside from that, all you have to do is to run the downloaded executable to start the program.
+Aside from that, all you have to do is to run the compiled executable to start the program.

 ## Features
 As of now, program operates on Java language and Hex-based map.